Julia-Wagner/PipeTracker/README.md

 ![Add customer](docs/screenshots/add_customer.png)\
 *Add a customer (tablet)*

 The detail page of a delivery note contains all the information about the delivery note itself.
-The status is shown with a red or green toggle that is not clickable.
-On the detail page, the user finds another link to edit the delivery note, if it is open.
+The status is shown with a red or green circle that is not clickable.
+On the detail page, the user finds another link to edit the delivery note, if it is open or the user is a superuser.

 Underneath the information about the delivery note, a table containing all the stock items added to the delivery note is shown.